Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 The cheapest option isn’t always the best.
 You won’t get good support that way.

-Earlier I said you shouldn’t dispute chargebacks, but depending on the circumstances, it may be necessary at certain times.
+Earlier we said you shouldn’t dispute chargebacks, but depending on the circumstances, it may be necessary at certain times.

 If you have a couple of chargebacks for $100 or $200, it’s best to just let them go.
 But if you have illegitimate chargebacks totaling tens of thousands of dollars from just a few transactions, you’ll likely want to follow up with a dispute.

 Under these circumstances, you’ll want to make sure this process is as smooth as possible for you.
-That’s why I recommend using a processor such as PayPal or Stripe.
+That’s why we recommend using a processor such as PayPal or Stripe.

 As you can see, it’s easy to manage your merchant support options through the Stripe dashboard.

 All you need to do is upload evidence to the platform, and it’ll submit everything to the bank.

 For this added service, you’ll be charged a dispute fee.
 But we think it’s worth it.

 Good payment processors will make your life much easier in difficult circumstances.